Logo ČVUT

 Synopsis:

 The course introduces students of the technical universities to international business.
 It does that predominantly by comparing individual countries and key regions of the world economy.
 Students get to know about different religions and cultures, necessary for doing business in diverse societies as well as indexes of economic freedom, corruption and economic development, which are needed for the right investment decision.
 Seminars help to improve the knowledge in the form of discussions based on individual readings.
-It is advised to take the bachelor level of this course BIE-SEP as a prerequisite.

 Requirements: